All about Ayurveda & Medicinal Plants

 Plant description:

-Carrom ball or Starfruit (Averrhoa carambola) is an attractive, branching, with short trunk, small evergreen tree, slow-growing tree, the branches drooping, many branches make a broad, rounded crown with heavy foliage.
+Carrom ball or Starfruit (Averrhoa carambola) is an attractive, branching, with a short trunk, small evergreen tree, slow-growing tree, the branches drooping, and many branches make a broad, rounded crown with heavy foliage.
 The leaves are simple, compound, soft, medium-green, arranged spirally on branches, alternate and arranged pinnately, single terminal leaflet and 5-11 nearly opposite leaflets, each leaf up to 20 cm long, and up to 9 cm long, leaflets are ovate or oblong-ovate.
-Flowers born in branches, lilac or purple, downy, produced in leaf axils at the end of twigs, arranged in clusters at branch end or sometimes on found on stems and trunk.
-The fruits are born in clusters, pale green, showy with an oblong shaped, longitudinally 5 to 6 angled and up to 15 cm long and 9 cm wide, outer skin waxy orange-yellow colored when ripe, in cross-section they are in a star shaped. seeds are flat, thin and brown colored.
+Flowers born in branches, lilac or purple, downy, produced in leaf axils at the end of twigs, arranged in clusters at branch ends, or sometimes found on stems and trunk.
+The fruits are born in clusters, pale green, showy with an oblong shape, longitudinally 5 to 6 angled and up to 15 cm long and 9 cm wide, outer skin waxy orange-yellow colored when ripe, in cross-section they are in a star-shaped. seeds are flat, thin, and brown colored

 Useful plant parts: